What is Sustainable Volunteering and Why is it so Important?

 Take part in the second-hand economy

-Social responsibility doesn’t begin and end with charities; you can help by making conscientious decisions in your everyday life.
-Participating in the second-hand economy is itself an environmentally sustainable act, and it’s a worldwide movement with considerable momentum and popularity.
+You can also help by making ethical decisions in your everyday life.
+Taking part in the second-hand economy is a sustainable act, and it’s a popular worldwide movement.

 Get your hands dirty and help clean up the environment

-Many British non-profit organisations are involved in a wide range of sustainability issues, from farming to food wastage and pollution control, and are good places to look for sustainable volunteering opportunities.
-Land renewal and water issues are just two examples of the many important environmental issues in which non-profits have a stake.
-The National Trust is one of the largest volunteer membership organisations in the UK with a membership of more than 3 million people and more than 40,000 people supporting environmental conservation.
-You can also visit Idealist.org for an exhaustive listing of sustainable volunteer opportunities throughout the UK and other countries.
+Many British non-profit organisations are involved in a wide range of sustainability issues, from farming to food wastage and pollution control.
+These are great places to look for local sustainable volunteering opportunities.
+The National Trust is one of the largest volunteer organisations in the UK, with a membership of more than 5 million people and more than 50,000 volunteers supporting conservation.